Matth3w90/spring-boot-admin-actuator/README.md

 const options = {
     config: configurationObject,
-    mappings: mappingDocument // NOT MANDATORY activate the mappings tab
+    mappings: mappingDocument, // NOT MANDATORY activate the mappings tab
 	metricsIsActive: true, // NOT MANDATORY activate the metrics tab
     environmentIsActive: true // NOT MANDATORY activate the environment tab };